 It’s also important not to over-handle the burgers once they’re on the grill.
 Flip them just once and take care when you move them so the burgers don’t get squished.
 Never flatten the burgers with the back of your spatula.
 This just presses out those fantastic juices and doesn’t help you get any better char marks.

 - Don’t over-handle the meat.

 - Flip burgers just once on the grill.

 How to Grill Really Juicy Burgers

-6 thin slices of cheese, such as cheddar, swiss, or American (optional)
+thin slices melting cheese, such as cheddar, swiss, or American (optional)

-1. Heat the Grill: Warm your grill to high heat, about 450°F or until you can hold your hand an inch over the grate for only one second.
-If cooking on a charcoal grill, arrange coals to create a high heat and a low heat cooking zone (direct and indirect grilling).
+Heat the grill.
+Heat an outdoor grill to high heat (about 450°F), or until you can hold your hand an inch over the grates for only one second.
+On a charcoal grill, arrange the coals to create a high heat and a low heat cooking zone (direct and indirect grilling).
 Meanwhile, prepare the burger patties.

-2. Prepare the Ground Beef: While the grill is warming, prepare the burgers.
-Gently pat the ground beef on a baking sheet and gently pat it into a log roughly 2 feet long.
+Season the beef.
+Place the ground beef on a baking sheet and gently pat it into a log about 2 feet long.
 Use your thumb to make a deep trough in the center.
-Sprinkle the onions evenly down the trough.
-Whisk together the Worcestershire sauce, soy sauce, and garlic powder, and sprinkle this over the onions.
+Sprinkle the onions evenly into the trough.
+Whisk the Worcestershire, tamari or soy sauce, and garlic powder together in a small bowl.
+Sprinkle this over the onions.
 Finish with a few grinds of fresh black pepper over everything.

-3. Shape the Burgers: Pinch ground beef closed around the onions.
-Divide the meat into 8 portions using a chef knife, a bench scraper, or your fingers.
-Use your hands to gently flatten each portion into a burger patty about 1-inch thick.
+Shape the patties.
+Pinch the ground beef closed around the onions.
+Divide the meat into 8 equal portions using a chef knife, a bench scraper, or your fingers.
+Use your hands to gently flatten each portion into a patty about 1-inch thick.
 Try not to compact or overwork the meat.
-Let the burgers rest at room temperature until the grill is warm, about 20 minutes.
+Let the burgers sit at room temperature until the grill is ready, about 20 minutes.